apache/hadoop-site/src/cve_list.md

 ## [CVE-2021-44228](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-44228) Log4JShell Vulnerability

-It is understood that the log4jshell vulnerability CVE-2021-44228 impacts log4j2 (2.0-beta9 through 2.15.0).
+It is understood that the log4jshell vulnerability CVE-2021-44228 impacts log4j2.
 Hadoop, as of 3.3.x depends on log4j 1.x, which is **NOT** susceptible to the attack.
-Once we migrate over to log4j2, we will adopt a version >= 2.16.0 that is not susceptible to the attack, too.
+Once we migrate over to log4j2, we will adopt a version that is not susceptible to the attack, too.
 Therefore, no ASF version of Hadoop has ever been vulnerable.
 Third party products  and applications based on Hadoop *may* be vulnerable, please consult the vendor or the project owner.

 - **Versions affected**: N/A